 The wood usually has straight grains, but can also be interlocked on occasions.
 It has an uneven texture, sometimes coarse and in other places smooth.
 The natural oils of teak give the raw wood an oily or greasy feel as well as a distinguished odour.

 Density, strength & resistance

 Teak has a firm structure.
-The wood is well-known for its above-average durability, which makes teak objects easily last 40 years or more.
+The wood is well-known for its above-average durability, which makes teak wood objects easily last 40 years or more.
 It is fairly resistant to termites, decay and rot.
 However, marine borers can cause damage to untreated teak sapwood.

-Teak is relatively easier to work with because of its firm structure.
+Teak is a hardwood which is relatively easier to work with because of its firm structure.
 However, its high silica content can sometimes make the cutting edges blunt, which is why using tungsten-carbide blades is recommended.
 Nailing and screwing is easy.
 The natural presence of oils in teak can sometimes make gluing difficult, and it’s recommended to glue timber surfaces when freshly dressed.
 Teak fares well against painting, staining, polishing and waxing, however, steam bending teak is not possible.